elijahgjacob/prof/README.md

 <img src="https://github.com/elijahgjacob/elijah-repo/blob/main/image3.png" align="right" width="300" style="margin: 10px;">

 I’m Elijah Jacob — a tech enthusiast, problem solver, and entrepreneur passionate about building solutions that make a difference.
-I recently graduated from UC Berkeley with a degree in Economics and Data Science, and I'm eager to leverage my technical skills and innovative mindset in real-world applications.
+I grew up in Kuwait as an Indian-American and recently graduated from UC Berkeley with a degree in Economics and Data Science, and I'm eager to leverage my technical skills and innovative mindset in real-world applications.
 This repository showcases some of the key projects I've been working on, reflecting my expertise in software development, data science, and engineering.

 ## 🚀 **Featured Projects in This Repository**